Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: The Surfaces of Resonant TNOs

-As in \citet{fraser2021}, we note that the FaintIR group (with PC$^2_{grJ}<-0.13$) contains the vast majority of the dynamically cold classical TNOs, with the exception of three outliers.
-(There are four outliers if the low $PC^1_{grJ}$ cold classical is also included.)
-The presence of three to four objects identified as cold classicals based on their free inclinations within the BrightIR group may simply represent the low-$i$ tail of the hotter inclination distribution of the 33 dynamically excited objects.
+As in \citet{fraser2021}, we note that the FaintIR group (with PC$^2_{grJ}<-0.13$) contains the vast majority of the dynamically cold classical TNOs, with the exception of five to six outliers.
+(One is large uncertainty and located on the division between classifications.
+There is an additional outlier if the low $PC^1_{grJ}$ cold classical is also included.)
+The presence of five to seven objects identified as cold classicals based on their free inclinations within the BrightIR group may simply represent the low-$i$ tail of the hotter inclination distribution of the 36 dynamically excited objects.
 We tested whether this misclassification was consistent with the sample by using models of the TNO populations and the survey simulator.
-For an unbiased sample with an inclination width of 14.5$^{\circ}$, which has been found to be the best fit for the hot classical region \citep{hilat}, approximately 4\% (or 1.5 objects) of the dynamically excited sample would have $i<4^{\circ}$.
+For an unbiased sample with an inclination width of 14.5$^{\circ}$, which has been found to be the best fit for the hot classical region \citep{hilat}, approximately 4\% (or 1.7 objects) of the dynamically excited sample would have $i<4^{\circ}$.
 We used a survey simulator \citep{lawlerFASS} to model the pointing and depth biases of our sample, and an input model distribution of cold and dynamically excited TNOs, generated by modifying the Canada-France Ecliptic Plane Survey L7 model of the hot and cold classical populations \citep{cfeps} to match the inclination widths of 14.5$^{\circ}$ \citep{hilat} for the hot population and 1.75$^{\circ}$ \citep{vanLaerhoven2019} for the cold population.
 Importantly, we modeled these inclination widths as free inclination widths rather than widths relative to the invariable plane, which is a comparatively poor match to the plane of the classical Kuiper belt.
 We input these modified L7 model objects until the survey simulator detected 10,000 objects, then sub-selected the sample brighter than $m_r\le$23.6, to imitate the brightness limit of Col-OSSOS, which gave a sample of $\sim$1,000 simulated detections.
 When we examine the simulated observations of the intrinsically hot classical population, we find that $15\pm2$\% of the detected hot sample would have free inclinations low enough to be mis-classified as cold.
-There are 19 hot classical TNOs in our sample.
-Postulating that the three to four BrightIR ``cold" classical TNOs are actually the low-$i$ tail of this hot population is completely consistent with our estimate of the mis-classification rate (3/22 or 4/23 is $\sim14-17\%$).
-On the other hand, our simulated observations imply that only $1.5\pm0.5$\% of the intrinsically cold classical population have inclinations large enough to be misclassified as hot.
-There are 19 FaintIR cold classical TNOs in our sample.
-To postulate that the 4 FaintIR hot classical TNOs really belong to the intrinsically cold population, that would imply an inconsistently high mis-classification rate of $\sim17\%$.
+There are 21 hot classical TNOs in our sample.
+Postulating that the five to seven BrightIR ``cold" classical TNOs are actually the low-$i$ tail of this hot population is consistent with our estimate of the mis-classification rate (5--7/28 is $\sim18-25\%$).
+On the other hand, our simulated observations imply that only $1.5\pm0.5$\% of the intrinsically cold classical population have inclinations large enough to be mis-classified as hot.
+There are 22 FaintIR cold classical TNOs in our sample.
+To postulate that the 5 FaintIR hot classical TNOs really belong to the intrinsically cold population would imply an inconsistently high mis-classification rate of 18\%$^{+15}_{-14}$.
 Additionally, several of the FaintIR hot classicals have free inclinations far too large to be considered the high-$i$ tail of the cold population.
 While these simple survey simulations based on the L7 model do not account for the full complexity of the hot and cold populations, they strongly suggest that the BrightIR interlopers in our apparently cold population are simply the low-$i$ tail of the hot population but that the FaintIR objects in the hot population are not simply the result of overlapping inclination distributions.
+These FaintIR objects appear to have experienced significantly more excitation than the cold classical population.